Saint François d'Assise: Recordings and broadcasts

 The opera was given a semi-staged performance as Prom 70 in the 2008 BBC Proms season and broadcast live on BBC Radio 3.
 This was based on the recent production by Netherlands Opera.
-This production was filmed and issued on DVD in 2009, with Rodney Gilfry as St. Francis and Camilla Tilling as the Angel.
-The conductor is Ingo Metzmacher, and the stage producer is Pierre Audi.
+This production was filmed and issued on a three-DVD set in 2009, with Rodney Gilfry as St. Francis and Camilla Tilling as the Angel.
+The conductor is Ingo Metzmacher, and the stage director is Pierre Audi.